Helping Clients Address Credit Problems

 Under the FCRA, both CRAs and the entity reporting information to CRAs are required to correct inaccurate or incomplete information in your report.
 If you believe your credit report contains errors, you may dispute the incorrect information.

 Request a copy of your credit report: Each year, you are eligible to receive one copy of your credit report at no cost to you.
 Additionally, you are permitted to request a copy if a company has taken adverse action against you.
 You can order a report from all three companies if you choose.
-You can order your report by completing the annual credit report form from annualcreditreport.com, calling 1-877-322-8228, or visiting the FTC website.
+You can order your report by completing the annual credit report form from annualcreditreport.com, visiting the FTC website.
 You may be asked for personal information, including your name, date of birth and Social Security number, as well as information only you would know, such as a monthly payment for a utility.

 Dispute letter: Notify both the CRA, in writing, which information you believe is incorrect.
 Also, include a clear identification of each item disputed; why you are disputing the information; copies of documents supporting your dispute; and a request for the removal of the information.
 Mail the letter and supporting documentation by certified mail with “return receipt required” to document when your letter has been received.